 Inside the inn's three different options, the hickory-and-pine décor adds to the warm, sunny atmosphere.
 The first option is the Bear Paw, a studio apartment above the garage, which can sleep four (five if one is a small child).
 It has its own kitchen, bathroom with shower, a queen size bed, and a Murphy bed that converts to another queen.
 The second option is The Main House which people love for it's elegant Alaskan private feeling.
 The Main House has two large bedroom, one with a king tempurpedic and the other with a queen tempurpedic and two single beds.
 There are also aerobeds.
 Each bedroom has bathrooms one with a jacuzzi tub and both with granite countertops.
 There is a great room, large kitchen, and dining with a nice deck in front.
 All furnishings, kitchen ware, and amenities are top notch.

 Each space has TV's, Internet and fresh baked goodies upon arrival, the biggest amenity for most guests is what they see when they look out the windows.
 It’s not just the water and mountains, but wildlife, too—more proof that these hills are literally alive.
 Don’t be surprised if a moose tromps through the yard, or you see owls at dusk—or even spot a bear ambling by.

 Third option is to rent both The Whole House which is The Bear Paw and The Main House combines.
 It is truly an Alaskan delight for larger parties.

-All three of these options are available on her website cozycoveinn.com, or call her to reserve or you.
+All three of these options are available on her website cozycoveinn.com, or call her to make your reservation.